CAST-Extend/com.castsoftware.uc.oneclick/README.md

 | --consoleNode | Use the specified to run the MRI analysis.                |               |
 | --start       | Start at the specified phase.
 (Analysis, Report)          |               |
 | --end         | End at the specified phase.
 (Discovery, Analysis, Report) | Report        |

+<a name="AIPcompatibility"></a>
+# CAST AIP versions compatibility

+This extension is compatible with **all AIP versions from 8.3.3** and above, and will be also in future versions.

+<a name="expect"></a>
+# What results can you expect?

+AIP analysis and HL analysis will be kicked-off for the scope specified.
+What else to add ? any specific report generated ?

+<a name="KnownIssues"></a>
+# Known issues

+- None

+<a name="Limitations"></a>
+# Limitations and potential enhancements

+- None